chuang9/YoRPG_TiffanyMakesBadPuns/README.md

 # YoRPG_TiffanyMakesBadPuns
 ## Feature Additions

-* Each Class has 2 special attacks that deal a set amount of damage.
+* Each class has 2 special attacks that deal a set amount of damage.
 * Updated the about() methods within each class to include a description with special attacks.

 ### Warrior